 ripples of white sand with one plant on the right hand side

-11 Top Things To Do In White Sands National Park For First Time Visitors
+11 Top Things To Do In White Sands National Park For Fun

 A visit to White Sands National Park initially looks like a mirage or a sea of waves that are stark white with varying shades depending on the light.
 These waves are of gypsum sand creating mounds of magical beauty.
-Get ready to explore the many fun things to do in White Sands National Park for first-time visitors!
+Discover the many fun things to do in White Sands National Park no matter if it is your first or second trip!

 Walking out onto the sand dunes is like stepping out onto an undiscovered planet.
-Although it is a desert, it is the most captivating desert I have seen!
+Although it is a desert, it is the most captivating desert I have ever seen.

 If you didn’t know it, the white sand looks like you could be on a stunning beach minus the ocean of course…

-Walking along the ripples of the sand dunes is one of the top things to do in White Sands National Park.
+Walking along the ripples of the white sand dunes is one of the best things to do in White Sands National Park in New Mexico.

 How did this white sand come to be?
 Millions of years ago, this area of New Mexico was the Permian Sea.
 When the sea dried up, it left layers of gypsum (a mineral found in rocks).